Nautiyalmukesh2001/FinInsight_Dashboard_mkn/README.md

-# 🏦 FinInsight Group – Power BI Banking Dashboard
+# 🏦 FinInsight Banking Intelligence Dashboard (Power BI)

 This Power BI project explores and visualizes transactional and customer-level financial data for FinInsight Group.
 It aims to support strategic decision-making across **customer management**, **credit risk assessment**, and **loan optimization** through a rich and interactive dashboard experience.